Council considers hikes in city services

-GERING — At their Monday meeting, members of the Gering City Council considered several slight increases in some city services, but only approved one of them.
+Some of Gering’s city services will be increasing slightly, but most of them will require action in the future.

+Two resolutions, requiring only a majority vote, were considered at the Monday city council meeting.

-A resolution to increase fees at the Monument Shadows Golf Course received unanimous approval.
-It has been more than five years since an increase.
+One of them was a resolution to increase fees at the Monument Shadows Golf Course, which hasn’t been done for more than five years.
+It received unanimous approval.

-Approved was a 3% increase in green fees, a 3% in cart rental fees, a 4% increase in membership fees, a 5% hike in driving range fees, and a 10% increase in cart storage and trail fees.
+Golf course fee hikes included a 3% increase in green fees, a 3% in cart rental fees, a 4% increase in membership fees, a 5% hike in driving range fees and a 10% increase cart storage and trail fees.

-The next resolution up for consideration was a 33% rate increase at the Robidoux RV Park.
-The staff’s initial recommendation said the fees Gering charges are below what other RV parks are charging.
+A second resolution would have increased fees at the Robidoux RV Park by 33%.
+Staff had recommended the increase to keep the RV park in line what other cities are charging.

+But after further investigation, city staff asked for time to further investigate the increases.

 “After further consideration, staff said it wants some extra time to do additional review of market data before making any changes in the RV Park rate,” said Mayor Tony Kaufman.
 “There were some possible typos in the report, so we want to make sure the numbers are good before we make any increases.”

-Council members voted to table the resolution until the staff conducts additional research and revises their recommendation.
+Council members voted to table the resolution until staff conducts additional research and revises their recommendation.

 Three ordinances to increase other services were only approved on first reading.
 With council members Troy Cowan, Phillip Holliday and Dan Smith absent, the council lacked a supermajority needed to pass ordinances.